narrative

 John George II (the first son of John I) married Catherine SCHNIERLE (1846-1935) and had the following children: Catherine (1871-1960) who married George HILL and lived in Allentown, NY, Benjamin (1874-1967) who moved to Idaho, John George III (1877-1921) who married Florence STONE and Dorothea (1882-1954) who married Fred STONE.

-Jacob's son Charles (1846-1901) also became a shoemaker and married Elizabeth PECK (1850-1932) from Angola, NY.
-The couple settled in North Evans, NY (on the south side of 18 Mile Creek, about 5 miles south of Hamburg-see below) and had 7 children - Ida (1870-?) who married Willard DUZEN, Flora (1874-?) who married Clifford CASWELL, Herbert (1878-1954) who married Lottie COWELL and later Edith HERDLE, Albert, Chester (1886-1970) who married Margaret FARRELL, Everett (1890-1970) and George, the latter born on George Washington's birthday in 1883.
+Jacob Jr's son Charles (1846-1901) also became a shoemaker and married Elizabeth PECK (1850-1932) from Angola, NY.
+The couple settled in North Evans, NY (on the south side of 18 Mile Creek, about 5 miles south of Hamburg-see below) and had 7 children - Ida (1870-?) who married Willard DUZEN and had children Erma, Ida and Norm; Flora (1874-?) who married Clifford CASWELL and had children Gordon and Charles; Herbert (1877-1954) who married Lottie COWELL and later Edith HERDLE and had son Herbert; Albert, Chester (1886-1970) who married Margaret FARRELL and had daughter Rita; Everett (1890-1970) who married Cora AKROID and had children Marion and Marjorie; and George, the latter born on George Washington's birthday in 1883.

 Map of North Evans in 1880 (Charles Spittler's property is labeled "C. Spetlor")